 Meet a new set of friends that will capture the hearts of young readers this summer.
-New original stories are now available in the Khan Kids app.
+New original stories are now available in the Khan Academy Kids app.
 Our Stories with People books feature lively characters who build important skills like friendship, confidence, patience, teamwork, empathy, and more.
 You can find them all in the Khan Kids Library!

 Artistic illustrations set the backdrop of these colorful stories, which are inspired by real-life kids who reflect the multicultural world that we live in.
 As more children see themselves in our stories, we hope to inspire their lifelong connection to reading and learning.